UK Parliamentary election (general election)

 Police and Crime Commissioners replaced local police authorities in 2012.
 Police and Crime Commissioners are responsible for holding the police to account for the public.

-The election for the Bedfordshire Police and Crime Commissioner was due to take place on 7 May 2020.
-Due to the Coronavirus pandemic, this has been postponed until 6 May 2021.
+The election for the Bedfordshire Police and Crime Commissioner will take place on 6 May 2021.